kdheepak/blog/content/38-rust-lua-nvim.md

 summary: Using mlua to load a rust cdylib shared library crate as a lua module
 ---

+I was curious if it would be possible to write a lua plugin with rust.
+It turns out this is quite straightforward.

+![](https://user-images.githubusercontent.com/1813121/128466216-52621bfd-30cb-4d4c-babb-297c99cb79eb.png)

+The TLDR version of this blog post is that you can use rust with a library like `mlua` to compile a cdylib shared library that is also a valid lua module that can be loaded by neovim.
+The link to the git tree for all the codde in this blog post is [here](https://github.com/kdheepak/moonshine.nvim/tree/d5b3893b7813e3a46a079d074ef1360c885a5e39).

+# Motivation

-Neovim v0.5.0 is out and has good support for using `lua` as an alternative to `vimscript`.
+[Neovim v0.5.0 is out](https://github.com/neovim/neovim/releases/tag/v0.5.0) and has good support for using lua as an alternative to `vimscript`.
-You can using a `init.lua` file instead of a `.vimrc`.
+You can now even use a `init.lua` file instead of a `.vimrc`.
+There are a bunch of really awesome plugins that written in pure lua.
+You can find a curated list [here](https://github.com/rockerBOO/awesome-neovim) and [here](http://neovimcraft.com/).

-`Lua` is a pretty neat language: it is small, portable and fast when using `luajit`, which neovim supports.
+One reason I think there's a lot of neat neovim plugins is that Lua is a pretty neat language: it is small, portable and fast when using `luajit`, which neovim supports.
-It is a clean simple language, and has support for some metaprogramming constructs and syntactic sugar that make code easy to read and write.
+Lua is a clean simple language, and has support for some nice metaprogramming constructs and syntactic sugar that make code easy to read and write.

 However, there are a few things that can be quite odd or annoying.
 There is no support for `continue` statements (although there are acceptable workarounds using `repeat break until true`).
-The standard library for string handling and manipulation has the bare minimum (although packages from `LuaRocks` are more than enough to fill this void).
+The standard library for string handling and manipulation quite bare bones, and users have to heavily rely on using `gsub` with regex patterns
-As far as I can tell, there's no Unicode support.
+And as far as I can tell, there's no Unicode support.

-These are quite minor gripes in the language.
+Admittedly, these are quite minor gripes in the language.
+And there are lots of awesome packages from [LuaRocks](https://luarocks.org/) that more than make up for the lack of a batteries included standard library.

-There are also programming languages like fennel (a language that uses lisp syntax and provides a macro system), that compile _to_ `lua`.
+Additionally, there are programming languages like [Fennel](https://fennel-lang.org/) (a language that uses lisp syntax and provides a macro system), that compile _to_ lua.
-And naturally, the neovim community have built excellent tools like Aniseed and Hotpot.nvim to make it possible to write your entire configuration in fennel instead of `lua`.
+And naturally, the neovim community have built excellent tools like [Aniseed](https://github.com/Olical/aniseed) and [hotpot.nvim](https://github.com/rktjmp/hotpot.nvim) to make it possible to write your entire configuration in fennel instead of lua.

-I was curious if it would be possible to write a `lua` plugin with `rust`.
-It turns out this is quite straightforward.

-![](https://user-images.githubusercontent.com/1813121/128466216-52621bfd-30cb-4d4c-babb-297c99cb79eb.png)
+I figured it would be nice to write a lua plugin in pure rust.
+Rust has metaprogramming features, has a batteries included standard library and a thriving package ecosystem to boot.
+And more importantly, I like writing code in rust.

 # How it works

-`Rust` can compile down to a shared library that exposes a C API.
-When a `require 'mymodule'` expression is encountered in `lua`, the `lua` interpreter searches for `mymodule.lua` and `mymodule.so` files in a bunch of predefined locations.
+When a `require 'mymodule'` expression is encountered in lua, the lua interpreter searches for `mymodule.lua` and `mymodule.so` files in a bunch of predefined locations.
 This is the output of typing `:lua require'mymodule'` in neovim:

 ```txt